-"How to process invoices in Accounts Payable Automation with greater accuracy, efficiency and speed” is the question accountants have been asking since the first invoice was filed.
-It’s not just that traditional Accounts Payable and Receivable is unnecessarily time-consuming and prone to error — accountants want to devote and use more time to valuable tasks that add tangible value to the business.
+How to process invoices using Automated Invoice Processing with greater accuracy, efficiency, and speed?
+This is a question that has plagued accountants ever since the first invoice was filed.
+It isn’t simply a question of traditional Accounts Payable (AP) and Receivable being unnecessarily time-consuming and prone to error; finance teams want the ability to devote more time for valuable tasks that add tangible value to the business.

 The accounting department up against the wall of growth